MystenLabs/sui/doc/src/learn/exchange-integration-guide.md

 During the staking period, you can add to or withdraw your stake from a validator.
 To modify your stake amount you can use the following functions:
  * Use the `request_add_stake` and `request_add_stake_with_locked_coin` methods to add to the staked amount.
- * Use the `request_withdraw_stake` method to withdraw your delegation.
+ * Use the `request_withdraw_stake` method to withdraw staked SUI.

 ### How is a staking transaction different from a typical transaction regarding construction, signing, and broadcasting?

 Staking transactions are Move call transactions that call specific Move functions in the [sui_system](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/sources/governance/sui_system.move) module of the Sui Framework.
 The staking transaction uses a shared object, and is no different from other shared object transactions.

-### Is there a minimum and maximum staking amount (for validation and delegation)?
+### Is there a minimum and maximum staking amount (for Validators and user staking)?

 There will be a minimum amount required, as well as limits on stake changes within an epoch.

+ * **Validators:** Requires a minimum of 30 Million SUI to join as a Sui Validator.
+Validators must maintain a minimum of 20 Million SUI to continue as a validator.
+Any validator that drops below 15 Million SUI is removed at the next epoch boundary.
- * **Validation:** Requires a high minimum amount of SUI delegated with each validator to stay in the validator set.
+ * **User staking:** The minimum amount to stake with a validator is 1 SUI.
- * **Delegation:** There will be a relatively low minimum amount for each delegation.

-Specific amounts to be determined prior to Sui Mainnet.

 ### How to stake and un-stake SUI?